nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 ### How you can help

- - [Submit a contribution!](/events/2024-in-person-conference#call-for-contributions) In line with our previous online unconferences, our meetigns are driven by our participants!
+ - [Submit a contribution!](/events/2024-in-person-conference#call-for-contributions) In line with our previous online unconferences, our meetings are driven by our participants!
 What do you want to talk about?
  - Encourage your colleagues to submit a contribution and/or join our association.
 Since the term RSE is still fairly new, they might not know about it yet and be hesitant to submit something.
  - [Share the announcement with others](/events/2024-in-person-conference/).
  - Do you want to volunteer and help us run our first in person conference?
 [Join us or get in touch with us](/about/governance/contact.md)!